biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

         jg      .L26
 ```

-Here *four* numbers are added in one loop iteration,
-but not in the input order.
+Here *four* numbers are added in one loop iteration, just not in the input order.
-Suppose the numbers are `[a0, a1, a2, a3]` in the input order, the above is equivalent to:
+Suppose the input is `[a0, a1, a2, a3]`, the above is equivalent to:

 ```
 s += (a0 + a1) + (a2 + a3)
 ```

-`accumulate` isn't allowed to do this, because it is required to do summation in this order:
+`accumulate` isn't allowed to do this, because it is required to sum in the input order.
+It must do:

 ```
 s += a0